Syria at 'point of no return': Turkish president

-"Unfortunately Syria has come to a point of no return," Gul said in a speech, adding that the whole region could be dragged into "turmoil and bloodshed" by the crisis.
+"Unfortunately Syria has come to a point of no return," Gul said in a speech in London, adding that the whole region could be dragged into "turmoil and bloodshed" by the crisis.

 His comments come after Turkish Prime Minister Recep Tayyip Erdogan on Tuesday called for Syrian President Bashar al-Assad to go, branding him a coward and warning he risked the same fate of dictators who met bloody deaths.

 Gul told an audience in London that the fate of Syria, where the risk of civil war is looming, was "important for the entire region, since the country sits on top of sectarian fault lines".